MORGANlTE/Lil-alchemist-R-bot/readme.md

 Lil Alchemist R Bot is a Discord bot built with Python and discord.py.

-It's designed to enhance provide useful features and fun commands related to Little Alchemist Remastered.
+It's designed to provide useful features and fun commands related to Little Alchemist Remastered.

 ## 🌟 Features 🌟